junh1024/junh1024-Documents/Music/How to make good mashups V2.md

 4. Set the BPM of both instrumental and acapella partway between both these numbers.
 You want to bias it towards the instrumental since stretching instrumentals is more likely to produce artefacts.
 If the acapella sounds too awkward, set it to about halfway.
 5. If the pitch shifting quality is still too low, shift the acapella 1-2st towards the pitch of the instrumental (I hope I’ve got the maths right), reset the BPM & pitch of your instrumental, and go back to step 1.

+## Mashup artist order
+This refers to the order in which you list the source artists.
+This is based off [a poll](https://old.reddit.com/r/mashups/comments/zhz5y1/discussion_mashup_artists_whats_your_preferred/) done in 2022

+**Stable orders**
+This means that order doesn't change regardless of songs and editing

+- Vocal then instrumental: This is my recommended order and a popular choice since the vocals are the most important part of the mashup
+- Instrumental then vocal: This is also a popular choice since the instrumental is the most prominent part of the mashup

+**Unstable orders**
+This means that the artist order changes depending on songs and editing

+- Order of appearance: The make sense for a movie, but not as a primary order for mashups.
+It might be better as a secondary order
+- Most popular artist first: Maybe a few people use this and optimized for views/plays, for otherwise not good
+- Alphabetical order: I'm not aware of anyone using this

 Starting
 ---
 Insert media into your DAW.
 Set appropriate volumes for both.
 Loudness statistics are a good rough guide to matching, but should not trump your ear/brain.
 Set your project and clip BPMs.
 Beat align your 2 songs.
 You should Have at least 2 beats of Silence before your mashup starts.